bigcompany/big/README.md

 # Big

-Big is a next generation application zero-framework which solves the domain problem of building web applications.
+Big is a next generation application "framework" which solves the domain problem of building applications for the web.

  - No more writing interface code
  - No more writing API boilerplate
  - No more fishing on `npm` for decent quality modules
  - No more glue

+Big allows you to focus on **business logic**.

 ## Big itself is zero lines long.